TheTosters/entity_serializer/README.md

 support following attributes:
 - name - required, tells how field should be named, apply to Dart language naming restrictions
 - final - optional, default: true.
 If set make class field `final`.
+- comment - optional, default:null.
+If set comment per field can be included into code

 example:
 ```xml